CrazyFox3224/Not_Crazy_Cinematic/README.md

-## Currently making a brand new modlist, therefor it cannot be dowbloaded at the moment.
+## Currently making a brand new modlist, therefor it cannot be downloaded at the moment.
 It'll be online in a couple of days.
 Thank you for the waiting.

 ## What is (Not) Crazy Cinematic and who's it for?